The reason I’m posting this article is because so many of my coaching clients tell me that they block their ex after a

 It is your best shot and shows the most self respect as well.

-I’ve seen a lot of broken relationships since the year 2000 and I can tell you that by applying the no contact rule where you leave your ex alone, you have the best chance of getting him/her back.
+I’ve seen a lot of broken relationships in the last two decades and I can tell you that by applying the no contact rule where you leave your ex alone, you have the best chance of getting him/her back.

 Each situation and relationship is different and there are nuances to your specific breakup.
 If you want to get your ex back, I HIGHLY recommend my Emergency Breakup Kit.
 It is a powerful resource to help you get your ex back and based on my two decades in the relationship-recovery service!